 If you have an active herpes infection, you may also need a physical exam so your

-a sample from the sores to culture in a lab.
+from the sores to culture in a lab.

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, the method used

 for the test, and other things.
 Your test results may not mean you have a problem.

 Ask your healthcare provider what your test results mean for you.